sage-code/maj/basic.md

 ## Coding

-Maj text can be "rendered" or executed using a Maj hosting service;
+Maj text can be executed using a Maj hosting service;

 **Symbols**